 The Bottom Line

-Red dots are common and usually benign, but whether they blanch and what symptoms accompany them narrows the possibilities significantly.
-Most cases — from cherry angiomas to heat rash — are harmless and respond to simple treatments.
+Red dots are common and usually benign, but whether they blanch and which symptoms accompany them significantly narrow the possibilities.
+In most cases, from cherry angiomas to heat rash, they are harmless and respond to simple treatments.
 For dots that are non-blanching, rapidly spreading, or accompanied by systemic symptoms, get an evaluation.

-Doctronic.ai connects you with a licensed provider at any hour to assess your symptoms and guide next steps.
+Doctronic.ai connects you with a licensed provider at any time to assess your symptoms and guide you on next steps.